gohugoio/hugoThemes/README.md

 - If using inline styles, these need to use absolute URLs, for the linked assets to be served properly, e.g. `<div style="background: url('{{ "images/background.jpg" | absURL }}')">`
 - Make sure not to use a forward slash `/` in the beginning of a `URL`, because it will point to the host root and Hugo will not generate the correct `URL` for the demo's assets.
 - If using external CSS and JS from a CDN, make sure to load these assets over `https`.
 Please do not use relative protocol URLs in your theme's templates.

+## Useful Tips

+A Hugo theme may be used in various scenarios and as such it is important to keep it flexible:

+- Use the inbuilt [`mainSections`](https://gohugo.io/functions/where/#mainsections) list instead of comparing section names to hard-coded values like `"posts"` or `"post"`.

+- The [`readFile`](https://gohugo.io/functions/readfile/#readout) and [`readDir`](https://gohugo.io/functions/readdir/#readout) functions may be useful in a project but not in a theme, since it is not advisable to use hardcoded PATHs in the form of:  `{{ .Site.baseURL }}/something` either in the theme's templates or in the config of an Example Site.

+- Never leave pages without layouts.
+Instead use [`disableKinds`](https://gohugo.io/getting-started/configuration/#all-configuration-settings).
+A theme with no layouts for various kinds pollutes the Hugo Themes deploy logs to the point that these are almost unusable.

+- Never use deprecated Hugo features that throw console warnings such as `Page's .URL`, `.RSSLink`, `Page's .Hugo`, `Page's .UniqueID`, `Page's .Dir` etc.

+- Keep your theme's git repo history down.
+Please do not include binaries or videos with large file sizes.

+- Never use photos that are copyrighted.
+Make sure that your theme’s resources can be used in an Open Source theme.

+- We discourage the use of third party CDNs to serve assets.
+It is no longer a good practice in this day and age (fingerprinting, security risk etc) despite of the possible benefits of faster loading times.

+## Theme Maintenance

+- It is of paramount importance that a Hugo theme's demo generates with the latest version of Hugo.

+- Theme authors need to keep an eye on future Hugo releases and provide patches as needed.

+- The Hugo Themes Showcase always uses the latest Hugo version to generate its website.

+- If a theme demo breaks and remains so for more than 30 calendar days, we may remove it from this repository without further notification.

 ## Testing a theme with the Hugo Themes website Build Script